 Vienna is famous for being the “City of Music,” as Mozart, Beethoven and Strauss all called Vienna home.
 One of the absolute highlights was enjoying a live concert in Eroica Hall.
 Eroica Hall is a gorgeous concert hall where Beethoven performed the premiere of his Third Symphony to a private audience that included his patron, Franz Joseph Maximilian.
 Buses transported us to the concert hall and we enjoyed a glass of champagne in the lovely foyer before the performance.
 It was a strikingly beautiful concert, capped by a rendition of Johann Strauss’s Blue Danube Waltz.

 The capital of Slovakia is a charming and easy to navigate destination.
-Its compact size makes it easier to see more highlights because it’s much smaller compared to larger neighboring capitals like Vienna and Budapest.
+Bratislava’s compact size makes it easier to see more highlights in a day.
+It’s much smaller compared to larger neighboring capitals like Vienna and Budapest.
 We enjoyed exploring Bratislava on day 6 of our 8-day Danube Delights river cruise with Emerald Cruises.

 The day began with a walking tour of Bratislava’s historic center, led by an expert local guide.
-The Emerald Destiny was docked in the historic center so it’s a very short walk to Bratislava Castle and other attractions.
+The Emerald Destiny docks in the historic center.
+So it’s a very short walk to Bratislava Castle and other attractions.
 The historic center boasts quirky architecture, chill cafes, good restaurants and a variety of craft beer bars.
 So there are a lot of great options on how to spend your free time there.

 There is an included Emerald Active tour that covers a short hike and tour of Bratislava Castle.
 Emerald also offers an experience to venture outside Bratislava to enjoy cake and coffee in a Slovakian home.
 We wanted to be active that day, so we decided to explore the area on a bicycle, with Bell venturing over the bridge on a guided bicycle tour.
 I decided to explore Bratislava on my own by bicycle, cycling along the Danube River past Bratislava Castle and skirting the historic center.